joaobaptista30/AI-4_connected/readme.md

-# Connect 4 with MCTS and Graphical UI
+# Connect 4 with Monte Carlo Tree Search

 ## 🎯 Project Overview
 This project implements the classic **Connect 4 game**, with: